fxzjshm/simple-radio-telescope-backend/README.md

 ```
 Also add `openmp` if needed, e.g. use intel/llvm as a compiler for hipSYCL

+## License
+Main part of this program is licensed under [Mulan Public License, Version 2](http://license.coscl.org.cn/MulanPubL-2.0/index.html) .

+Please notice that Mulan Public License (MulanPubL) is different from Mulan Permissive License (MulanPSL).
+The former, which this program uses, is more of GPL-like.

 ## Credits
 This repo also contains some 3rd-party code:
 * `exprgrammar.hpp` from [Suzerain](https://bitbucket.org/RhysU/suzerain) by RhysU, licensed under [Mozilla Public License, v.
 2.0](https://mozilla.org/MPL/2.0/) .